xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 assume that the author acted thoughtfully and with good intentions unless there is evidence to the contrary.
 Most conflicts disappear when everyone starts from this assumption.

-### Don't make people guess {#dont-make-people-guess}

-**Be explicit.
-Provide context, explain your reasoning, and state your assumptions.**

-The reviewer should not have to reverse-engineer the author's intentions from a diff, and the author should not have to reverse-engineer the reviewer's concerns.
-**A few minutes spent writing context can save hours of back-and-forth discussion.**

-Many rules described in this document stem directly from this.
+### Make other people's job as easy as possible {#make-other-peoples-job-as-easy-as-possible}

+PRs are merged faster and are of better quality when the author cares about the reviewers' needs and vice versa.

 ### Own your work {#own-your-work}

+Generally, in the XCP-ng project (there can be local exceptions in some repositories):

-**As an author**, opening a pull request means: "I believe this change is ready to be considered for integration as it is."
+**As an author**, opening a pull request usually means: "I believe this change is ready to be considered for integration as it is."

 **As a reviewer**, your approval means "I agree with the proposed change and I consider that I have enough information about its impact" (including possible regressions, tests,